Pharmacology study tips for paramedic students

 2. For at least one drug per shift, look up the drug in a drug guide (this is my favorite drug guide reference).
 Study the drug's mechanism of action.

-3. Create a set of drug flash cards that goes deeper than simply listing the details of the drug you find in a drug reference book.
+3. Create a set of drug flash cards that goes deeper than simply listing the details of the drug you find in a drug reference book or app.
 Instead write flash cards that are about patient problems on one side of the card and on the other side list all the treatments, including drugs, for the problem.

 4. Only use mnemonics (memory aids) if they work for you.
 Sometimes remembering long mnemonics is more complex than just remembering the information.
 Do what works for you, not what everyone else is doing or what other people suggest you should do.

-Read my favorite EMS1.com column, Drug Whys.
-In each column, Mike McEvoy thoroughly reviews a drug.
+Read one my favorite EMS1.com column, Drug Whys by Mike McEvoy.
+In each column, Mike thoroughly reviews a drug.
 In my opinion, reading every Drug Whys column should be required for any paramedic student.